-Our picks for the best balance transfer cards for good credit typically offer intro APR periods of 15 months or more.
-The Wells Fargo Reflect® Card(Rates and fees) and Citi® Diamond Preferred® Card are two of our top options because their intro APR offers are some of the longest available.
+The best balance transfer cards for good credit typically offer intro APR periods of 15 months or more, giving you more time to pay down debt without interest.
+The Wells Fargo Reflect® Card(Rates and fees), Citi® Diamond Preferred® Card, and Citi Simplicity® Card top the list because their intro APR offers are some of the longest available.

 However, those cards don’t earn rewards.
-If you want to strike a balance between using intro APR offers and earning rewards, consider the Chase Freedom Unlimited®.
+If you want to strike a balance between using intro APR offers and earning rewards, I think the Chase Freedom Unlimited® is well worth considering.

 Let’s dig into the details of each card to see which might be the best for you.